 Bishop Holtam said that current UK policies on Climate Change 'are not adequate' to meet targets and that while there have been many achievements in the emissions sector, policies are needed to speed up the transition to a low carbon economy.
-He said that Government 'has to play its part' particularly in kick-starting investment in new technology, engineering and manufacturing.
+He said that Government 'has to play its part' partickick-starting ularly in investment in new technology, engineering and manufacturing.
 "There have been many achievements and yet current policies aren't adequate if we are to meet our targets.